Temiloluwa/sagemaker_auto_mpg/Blog.md

 </figure>

 ### Sagemaker Containers
-It is very important to get familar with the enviromental variables and pre-configured path locations in Sagemaker containers.
-More information is found at the Sagemaker Containers' [Github page](https://github.com/aws/sagemaker-containers).
-For example Preprocessors, receive data from S3 into `/opt/ml/preprocessing/input` while Estimators store training data in `/opt/ml/input/data/train`.
+It is very important to get familiar with the environmental variables and pre-configured path locations in Sagemaker containers.
+More information is found on the Sagemaker Containers' [Github page](https://github.com/aws/sagemaker-containers).
+For example, Preprocessors, receive data from S3 into `/opt/ml/preprocessing/input` while Estimators store training data in `/opt/ml/input/data/train`.
 Some environmental variables include `SM_MODEL_DIR` for exporting models, `SM_NUM_CPUS`, and `SM_HP_{hyperparameter_name}`.

 ## Project Folder Structure
 The diagram below shows the project's folder structure.
 The main script is the python notebook `auto_mpg_prediction.ipynb` whose cells are executed in Sagemaker Studio.
 Training and preprocessing scripts are located in the `scripts` folder.